mert-duzgun/claudemarketplaces.com/scripts/README.md

 ```bash
 bun run crawl
 ```
 Discovers all marketplaces on GitHub, validates them, fetches star counts, and saves to local database.
+Automatically removes marketplaces that fail validation to maintain database integrity.

 ### Test with Limited Results
 ```bash